 Although the points in this article are not particularly difficult to understand or do, most guitarists do not actually “apply” them into their 7 string guitar playing.
 Once you implement the ideas discussed above, you will be on your way to becoming a much more creative guitar player.
 The result will be great sounding music that takes advantage of the full range of possibilities offered by the 7 string guitar.

-To learn more about how to maximize the creativity potential of this instrument, get this free lesson about 7 string guitar playing.
+To learn more about how to maximize the creativity potential of 7 string guitar, get this free lesson about 7 string guitar playing.

-In addition, to learn how to make your guitar playing cleaner, read this article on cleaning up unwanted guitar string noise.
+In addition, to learn how to make your 7 string guitar playing cleaner, read this article on cleaning up unwanted guitar string noise.

 Looking for a better way to improve your guitar playing?
 Get started now with interactive online guitar instruction.